makrai/notes/wagner2203-transformer-speech-emo-valence.md

         * using Contrastive Predictive Coding and subsequently
       * fine-tuned it on MSP-Podcast
 * ? influence of the amount and domain of the data used for pre-training
-  * eg the large model consistently shows better performance, it
+  * eg the large model consistently shows better performance
     * hE unclear if that can be attributed to the additional layers or the fact that it was trained on 60 times more data compared to the base model
   * since the models used in previous work were all pre-trained on read English
-    * ? impact that the use of speech from other domains may have.
-In this
+    * ? impact that the use of speech from other domains may have
   * we therefore present a systematic comparison of different models pre-trained under various conditions (eg including noisy speech) and evaluate them on several datasets (in-domain and cross-corpus)
-* augmentatio ie perturbation ie noise and reverb
+* augmentation ie perturbation ie noise and reverb
   * Besides investigating performance of SER models on clean test data, it is important to show that they also work well under more challenging condis
   * augmentation methods have been used to improve performance on clean test data [36, 37],
-  * hE only a few studies have evaluated performance on augmented test data as
+  * hE only a few studies have evaluated performance on augmented test data
   * prev SER models show robustness issues (Jaiswal& [38] and Pappagari+ [39])
     * particularly for background noise and reverb
   * we systematically investigate robustness of transformer-based models